daostack/DAOstack-Hackers-Kit/docs/stack/client/querying.md

 NOTE:

-  - By default `subscribe` is set to false.
+  - By default `subscribe` is set to true.
   - Apollo cache could change as a result of another query which does subscribe to server changes.

   e.g.